dholendar27/obsidian/Python/Data Structures & Collections.md

 There are Four Important data structures in the python which are most oftenly used.
-These data structures are used to store multiple values in a single variable.
+These datastructures are used to store multiple values in a single variable.
 They are

 1. Lists
 2. Tuples